 Which is better: K-style or half-round gutters?
 Well, it depends on what kind of roofing system is installed in your home.
 Remember: There’s no such thing as a one-size-fits-all approach in roofing projects.

-To help you pick the right kind of gutters for your home, here’s an overview of the pros and cons of each option:
+To help you pick the right kind of gutters for your home, this guide provides an overview of the pros and cons of each option.

 Pros: K-style gutters are usually installed on angled roofs, which happen to be the most popular type of roofing system in the country.
 Their versatility, ease of installation and large capacity also make them a popular choice among homeowners.
 K-style gutters mimic colonial-style crown molding, but complement a wide variety of architectural styles.
 And, since K-style gutters are flat on one side, they can be directly installed on the fascia board.
 Plus, K-style gutters can hold more rainwater compared to other types of gutter systems.

 Cons: Since leaves and sediment tend to get stuck in the corners of K-style gutters, they’re harder to clean.
 As such, regular maintenance is a must for K-style gutters.

 Half-round gutters are shaped like a semicircle and feature curved walls that run along the length of the system.
 They are usually made of galvanized steel, aluminum or copper and they come in different sizes and colors.

 Half-round gutters take up less space compared to other types of gutter systems, and they help minimize standing water when installed correctly.